Not Wheelchair Accessible

 Hope Forstenzer is a native New Yorker who worked extensively in ﬁlm, theatre and ceramics before falling madly and irrevocably in love with glass in 2000.
 By 2003 she had moved to Seattle to study glass with as many glass artists as she could ﬁnd.
 She slowly developed a feel and style of her own, ﬁnally becoming a teacher herself in 2008.
 She has been living in Vancouver since 2012, and is a proud member of Terminal City Glass Co-op, where she works and teaches.
 She has shown her sculptural work in juried shows at D’Adamo Waltz Gallery in Seattle, Seymour Art Gallery in North Vancouver, the Craft Council of British Columbia Gallery in Vancouver, PoMoArts in Port Moody, BC, The Art Gallery of Burlington in Burlington, Ontario, and as part of a group commission for the Vancouver Opera, among others.

-Jackie has been making salt glazed pottery for almost 20 years.
+Jackie has been making salt glazed pottery for more than 20 years.
 The textures and colours and unexpected surprises that salt firing brings keeps her inspired and excited.
 She loves to make tableware with refined shapes and earthy tones for everyday visual and tactile pleasure.
 Jackie makes her work at the Mud Room, a shared studio at the Mergatroid Building in Vancouver, and fires her pottery at the Tidal Art Centre in Lund where she recently built her second salt kiln.

-Internationally recognized, Canadian artist, Heather Konschuh has been making her glass work for over 16 years.
-This experienced glass maker is actively making her art and custom glass orders.
+Internationally recognized, Canadian artist, Heather Konschuh has been making her glass work for over 18 years.
+This experienced glass artist is actively making her art and custom glass orders.
 She instructs glassblowing courses at Terminal City Glass Co-op in Vancouver.
 Notably, she was chosen by Prime Minister Stephen Harper's wife Laureen, in 2010, to design and create the G20 and G8 charger plates for the First Ladies.
-Her flowing forms and sense of design is demonstrated throughout her large body of glass work including sculptural Candy Canes, Trees, Starfish, Flowers, Hearts, Birds, Trees, Mountain Paperweights, Jellyfish Paperweights and Awards.
+Her flowing forms and sense of design is demonstrated throughout her large body of glass work including sculptural Trees, Starfish, Hearts, Birds, Trees, Mountain Paperweights, Jellyfish Paperweights and Awards.
 Some of her blown glass designs include modern Pendants, a variety of Ornaments, Bowls.
 Vases, Platters and Memorial Glass Art.
 Heather sells her work from her home studio in North Vancouver.
 She received her BFA in glass in 2005 from the Alberta College of Art and Design, Calgary and also studied at the Australian National University in Canberra.

 My current work is an exploratory deconstructing of imaginary landscapes through layers of colours and textures.
 Direct life experiences and my own personal background meld with the notion of being present and being silent.